4PHRODIT3/VanillaJSProjects/Expense Tracker/Readme.md

+### Expense Tracker

-# Simple Expense Tracker that can store your income and expense.
+- Simple Expense Tracker that can store your income and expense.
 Moreover It will calculate your remaining balance.

-# Firstly Create UI.
+- Firstly Create UI.
 I used neumorphic soft-design and make responsive for all media devices.

-# Then code with JS to store your transitions in localStorage.
+- Then code with JS to store your transitions in localStorage.

-# Next, code for remove transition history features (If you want, you can add also edit history).
+- Next, code for remove transition history features (If you want, you can add also edit history).

-# Add more event handling animation for user-experience.
+- Add more event handling animation for user-experience.

-# Enjoy!
+- Enjoy!